nandosousafr/blog.nandosousa.com/_posts/2016-03-29-yeat-another-introduction-concurrency.markdown

 ## Why this is a hot topic?

-Simple answer: __Multicore crisis__.
+Short answer: __Multicore crisis__.

 In 1965, Gordon Moore (Co-founder of Intel) quote the following:

 > The number of transistors in a dense integrated circuit double approximately
 > every two years.
 Wikipedia

-This observation became known as the famous __Moore's Law__.
-But, recently we're experiencing a __natural__ reducing of pace.
+It became known as the famous __Moore's Law__.
+But, recently we're experiencing a __natural__ reducing of pace of this observation.
 We cannot make  things (in this case transistors) smaller forever.
-Beside that fact, single super fast chips increase problems with __heat__ and __energy consumption__.
+Beyond that fact, single super fast chips increase problems with __heat__ and __energy consumption__.

-Conclusion, the __Moore's Law__ continues to deliver, but instead as a _single super chip_, we're seeing every day more cores integrating a single CPU.
+So, the __Moore's Law__ continues to deliver, but instead as a _single super chip_, we're seeing every day more and more cores integrating a single CPU.

 ## The free lunch is over!

-For several decades, developers enjoyed free performance gains in their application even though they did not make any code improvement.
-The primarily reason for that is that CPU manufacturers were delivering faster components each year.
+For several decades, developers enjoyed free performance gains in their application even they did not make any code improvement.
+The primarily reason for that is that CPU manufacturers were delivering faster components along the way.
+But now, if you want to take fully advantage of your machine performance, you need to exploit parallelism!

+## Concurrency vs Parallelism

+They're not the same thing, but if you archive concurrency you can easily archieve parallelism.

+As Roby Pike says:

+> __Concurrency__ is about dealing with lots of things at once.
+> __Parallelism__ is about doing lots of things at once.

+Concurrency is programming as the __composition__ of idependently executing processes.
+You can think concurrency as the way you struct your program.
+Take this ruby code as example:

+{% gist 4349bb3de396edf3cbd16236e5a2d4f3 concurrent_example.rb %}

 [Draft]